Penalties for a 4th Texas DWI Offense

-The prior discussion on DWI third-offense penalties shows how Texas uses an enhanced-DWI-penalties statute Texas Penal Code 49.09 to elevate first-offense and second-offense misdemeanors into a third-degree felony when the defendant commits a third-offense DWI.
-On its own terms, without looking to any other statutes, Texas Penal Code 49.09 does the same with a fourth-offense DWI, elevating the multiple-DWI offense up from a misdemeanor to a third-degree felony.
+The prior discussion on DWI third-offense penalties shows how Texas uses an enhanced DWI penalties statute (Texas Penal Code 49.09) to elevate first-offense and second-offense misdemeanors into a third-degree felony when the defendant commits a third DWI.
+On its own terms, without looking to any other statutes, Texas Penal Code 49.09 does the same with a fourth-offense DWI, elevating the multiple-DWI offense from a misdemeanor to a third-degree felony.

 A fourth DWI offense would also bring with it additional administrative sanctions like those imposed for a third or other prior DWI offense, including mandatory license suspension and excessive fees.
-A fourth DWI offense will result in another two-year suspension of driver's license along with the $2,000-per-year surcharge.
-If the fourth offender manages, with the help of a skilled and trusted advocate like Texas DWI criminal-defense attorney Doug Murphy, to obtain a hardship license to drive to and from work, then the offender will pay additional costs for an ignition interlock device.
+A fourth DWI offense will result in another two-year suspension of a driver's license.
+If the fourth-time offender manages, with the help of a skilled and trusted advocate like Texas DWI and criminal defense attorney Doug Murphy, to obtain a hardship license to drive to and from work, then the offender will pay additional costs for an ignition interlock device.

 Minimum Penalties